 Sleeknote gives their partners a chance to earn up to 25% in recurring commission.
 There are, of course, conditions to this—Sleeknote’s partners must first prove they are active, engaged, and bringing in results.
 When it comes to earning a commission, Sleeknote gives several criteria that must be met.
 Thus, it is important to track the criteria being met by each partner, their leads generated, and commissions earned.
 Excel or a CRM is not your friend in this case.
 It’s essential to have a Partner Management Relationship Solution to automatically track these criteria and stay transparent with your partners.

 Partner's success stories add value before engagement (Image: Shopify)

 Shopify does this quite well through case studies on their website.
-It’s comparable to reading customer testimonials before you buy a product online – you always value what the customer (in this case partner) has to say rather before engaging in something.
+It’s comparable to reading customer testimonials before you buy a product online—you always value what the customer (in this case partner) has to say.

 The whole goal of this is to entice new partners to sign up.
 After this, the essential step is to make the process fluid in the partner training and onboarding stages so partners stay engaged and can start selling quickly.
 A partner management system can help bring your partners effortlessly through the onboarding process.

 In the years to come, successful SaaS companies will be those that have been able to build strong partner ecosystems and get the multitudes working for them effectively.
 The key to achieving this is to grow your partners’ will, knowledge, and capacity to sell your product, generate leads, and increase your customer retention with their additional services.
-Hence the importance to properly build your partner program, stay connected to your partners, and track the results- all of which can only be done through a Partner Relationship Management (PRM) platform like Kiflo.
+Hence the importance of properly building your partner program, staying connected to your partners, and tracking the results—all of which can only be done through a Partner Relationship Management (PRM) platform like Kiflo.